Daboss7173/Daboss7173.github.io/README.md

 - 2.45.0 | Ok!
 I'm going all-out with this one!

-  This update, above all things added All Out Attacks to the game!
+  This update above all things added All Out Attacks to the game!
 This update also added in a new pet, Brumble!
 Also, the loading times are VASTLY faster than before, this means you are gonna be spending less time waiting for the game to load, and more time playing the game!
 Also, Gale fixed the Earth pedestal in this update!

 Well- okay, maybe it's still a bit overwhelming.
 At least you know what you're getting in each version though!